Madhuarvind/FinWiseAi/docs/technical-design-document.md

 -   **Database & Auth:** Firebase provides the entire backend infrastructure for data storage and user management.
 All data reads and writes occur directly from the client to Firestore, secured by **Firestore Security Rules**.
 -   **AI Logic:** Genkit flows are defined as **Server Actions (`'use server'`)**.
 These server-side functions encapsulate all interactions with the Gemini LLM.
 Client components invoke these flows as if they were local asynchronous functions, and Next.js handles the secure communication.

 ### 2.3.
-Hybrid AI Architecture
+Hybrid AI Architecture: The End-to-End Pipeline

 The core of FinWiseAI is its multi-stage classification pipeline, designed for a balance of speed, cost, and accuracy.
+This represents the full, reproducible workflow from a raw transaction to an explained, enriched data point.

+1.  **Data Ingestion & Preprocessing:**
+    -   Transactions are ingested via manual entry, file upload, or synthetic generation (`data-ingestion/page.tsx`).
+    -   All transactions are passed through a standardized pipeline (`src/lib/preprocessing.ts`), which normalizes descriptions and enriches the data with temporal features (day of week, time of day).

-1.  **Stage 1: Client-Side Heuristics (Confidence Simulation):**
+2.  **Stage 1: Confidence-Conditioned Pipeline (CCP):**
-    -   A confidence score is simulated on the client (e.g., in `TransactionDetailSheet`).
-In a production environment, this would represent a fast, rule-based system.
+    -   A confidence score is simulated on the client (`TransactionDetailSheet.tsx`) to represent a fast, rule-based engine.
-    -   If confidence is high (e.g., ≥ 0.95), the system uses the top candidate category.
+    -   If confidence is high (e.g., ≥ 0.95), the system uses the top candidate category, ensuring low latency for simple cases.

-2.  **Stage 2: Adaptive LLM Reranker:**
+3.  **Stage 2: Adaptive LLM Re-Ranker:**
-    -   For low-confidence transactions, the client invokes the `categorizeTransactionWithLLMFlow`.
+    -   For low-confidence transactions, the client invokes the `categorizeTransactionWithLLM` flow.
     -   This Genkit flow uses the Gemini model to analyze the transaction and select the best category from a list of candidates, acting as a powerful, nuanced reranker for ambiguous cases.

-3.  **Stage 3: Parallel XAI & Enrichment Flows:**
+4.  **Stage 3: Parallel XAI & Enrichment Flows:**
     -   Once a classification is determined, the client triggers a suite of parallel Genkit flows to generate explainability and enrichment data.
 This includes:
-        -   `explainTransactionClassification`: Creates a human-like story.
+        -   `explainTransactionClassification`: Creates a human-like story (Money Memory Reconstruction).
-        -   `generateSemanticDNA`: Generates the embedding "fingerprint."
-        -   `getTokenAttributions`: Identifies influential keywords.
+        -   `getTokenAttributions`: Identifies influential keywords (Transaction Semantic Radiograph).
         -   `generateCounterfactualExplanation`: Determines what would need to change for a different outcome.
+        -   `decodeSpendingIntent`: Infers the psychological intent and emotional temperature.
+        -   `generateSemanticDNA`: Simulates the creation of a privacy-preserving "Semantic DNA" vector.
+        -   `findSimilarMerchants`: Simulates a graph-based search for related merchants.

+5.  **Stage 4: Uncertainty Quantification:**
+    -   The `quantifyUncertainty` flow is invoked to provide a deeper analysis of the model's prediction, decomposing uncertainty into its epistemic (model) and aleatoric (data) components.

-This architecture ensures that simple transactions are handled instantly, while complex ones receive deep AI analysis without blocking the user interface.
+This architecture ensures that simple transactions are handled instantly, while complex ones receive deep AI analysis without blocking the user interface, with all reasoning made transparent.

 ---